 Descending into the Aztec Amphitheatre via the South Bass Trail, we will explore the Royal Arch drainage.
 On our third afternoon we will reach “

 This is a marvelous, roughly circular trip, part of which will explore places that are not usually frequented by backpackers.
 We will camp near water every night and we are hopeful that we can arrange to get a cache put in by a river company so our initial loads will be lighter.

 The itinerary requires flexibility due to issues regarding permitting, terrain, weather, etc. Participant safety will be the first priority.

-Day 1: We will meet at the McDonalds parking lot in Tusayan, Arizona, the gateway town outside the main entrance to the South Rim of the Grand Canyon at roughly noon on Saturday.
+Day 1: We will meet at the McDonalds parking lot in Tusayan, Arizona, the gateway town outside the main entrance to the South Rim of the Grand Canyon at roughly noon.
 McDonalds is on the right side of the road as you come from the south.
 You need to have a car lunch (or have eaten lunch) and have personal snacks for the ride out to the trailhead as the first Sierra Club meal will be dinner that night.
 Please have most of your water bottles filled.

 It will take a couple of hours to get to the trailhead near where we will spend the night.
 This will require high-clearance vehicles.